mattmc3/zsh_unplugged/README.md

 #### Oh-My-Zsh

-If you are using Oh-My-Zsh, the way to go without a plugin manager would be to utilize the `$ZSH_CUSTOM` path.
+If you are using [Oh-My-Zsh][ohmyzsh], the way to go without a plugin manager would be to utilize the `$ZSH_CUSTOM` path.

 ```zsh